 Human Resources and Payroll was the final module in the OneCouncil program that went live on 31 July 2023.
 This was the final module of the consolidated information technology systems and platforms project, which had spanned four years.
-We are now in a process of embedding business.

 We are now in a process of embedding business processes and optimising performance of the system.